-Use Immediate Mode Rendering When checked, geometry is sent to the graphics card for immediate rendering.
+- Use Immediate Mode Rendering When checked, geometry is sent to the graphics card for immediate rendering.
 When unchecked, the geometry is first compiled into display lists for more efficient rendering.
-The display lists usually render faster, but require initial time to compile during the first frame and extra memory to store.

-- Use Triangle Strips When unchecked, data is rendered as defined in the poly data.
+The display lists usually render faster, but require initial time to compile during the first frame and extra memory to store. - Use Triangle Strips When unchecked, data is rendered as defined in the poly data.
 When checked, the data is first converted to triangle strips.
-Triangle strips can be pushed to a graphics card more efficiently and can sometimes be rendered faster, but not usually.. - LOD Threshold Controls when to replace the geometry with a decimated version of the geometry.
+Triangle strips can be pushed to a graphics card more efficiently and can sometimes be rendered faster, but not usually. - LOD Threshold Controls when to replace the geometry with a decimated version of the geometry.
 The checkbox turns the feature on or off.
 When on, the slider gives a threshold for the feature.
 If the geometry size is below the threshold, it is considered small enough to render.
-When the geometry size is above the threshold, the decimated form is used during rendering. - Allow Rendering Interrupts When checked, a still render may be interrupted by a request to perform an interactive render.
+When the geometry size is above the threshold, the decimated form is used during rendering. - Allow Rendering Interrupts When checked, a still render may be interrupted by a request to perform an interactive render. - Enable Depth Peeling ParaView uses an algorithm called depth peeling to properly render translucent surfaces.
+With it, the top surface is rendered and then "peeled away" so that the next lower surface can be rendered and so on.
+If you find that making surfaces transparent really slows things down or renders completely incorrectly, then your graphics hardware may not be implementing the depth peeling extensions well; try shutting off depth peeling.
+You can also adjust the number of depth peels used.
+Using more peels allows more depth complexity but allowing less peels runs faster. - Use Offscreen Rendering for Screenshots ParaView usually uses offscreen rendering when creating screenshots to avoid having other windows on your desktop affect the images.
+However, some hardware places restrictions on offscreen rendering that can cause artifacts.
+If you find that your saved images look different then the ones on screen (for example, more dark), try disabling this feature.

-3.10.2 Basic Parallel Rendering
+3.10.3 Basic Parallel Rendering